VanillaPlusPlus/InfectedHordesPlus/README.md

 Infected Hordes Plus is simply a Infected/Zombie horde spawner, which give you the ability to spawn random hordes at specific locations around the map until it reaches a max amount of active horde spawns.
 You can let them stay alive, and roam, or despawn after a certain time (in seconds).

 **Notes:**
-Currently there is no custom loot; however, that is currently in the making.
 This addon is configurable completely by JSON, and I am willing to add more data into it if you ask nicely.

 Check Change Log: [Here](https://github.com/VanillaPlusPlus/InfectedHordesPlus/releases)